strimzi/strimzi.github.io/_posts/2026-06-23-strimzicon2026-roundup.md

 _Speakers: Paolo Patierno & Kate Stanley @ IBM_

 Paolo and Kate closed the event by reflecting on the day's sessions and thanking the speakers, attendees, and everyone who contributed to making StrimziCon 2026 a success.
-They also shared final thoughts on the future direction of the Strimzi project and encouraged continued community engagement.
+They also posed some final questions to the audience and shared some insights from Strimzi maintainers on their favourite features and what they are looking forward to coming to the project in future.

 ### What Next?